Qinti/nazca/README.md

 };
 ```
 As you can see in an example above, we override the `decorate()` function of the child class.
 It uses parent's function,
 adding some decoration to it.
 Because `HelloWorld` is the child, the constructor of the parent is called first.
 The
 `element` of the class `Div` is added a a child of an object with the text "Hello Doggy".
 The child class also adds
 another `Div` to the page with the text "... and the whole world".
 Old `decorate()` just added underline for it, while
 the new one uses the functionality of the old one and adds a new functionality - it makes both objects of the chocolate
 color.

 #### Data from the server
+When you are developing the web application you need a way to communicate between your server and a user's browser.
+You can do it with AJAX, but sometime you need a simple way to generate a static content on the page.
+Before nazca
- Previously you could use a template engine to render server data into the page.
-It could be Jade (Pug), Mustache or
+for this purpose you could use a template engine to render server data into the page.
+It could be Jade (Pug), Mustache
- some other engine you get used to.
-Nazca creates the client-side code and it has no templating abilities.
+or some other engine you get used to.
+Nazca creates the static client-side code and it has no templating abilities.
- Without a templating the content compiled by nazca is always static.
-However you may need to pass the data from the
- server to the page initially.
+However you may need to pass the data from the server to the page initially.
 To do this, a special directive used.
 You should use `*json <name> = <path>;`.
 It will load the json from the `path` url into the global variable named
 `name`.
-The global object has `ready()` function tht accept a callback.
+The global object has `ready()` function that accept a callback.
 Every callback will be called, when the json
 is loaded.
 Let's see an example.
 Create a simple json file available under `www/data.json`:
  ```json
 {
   "text": "Hello World",